eDyablo/study-docker-way/course introduction/README.md

 Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation the same way anywhere.

 Before containers we were using virtual machines for the same purpose.
-Let's compare container to virtual machines.
+So let's compare containers to virtual machines.

 ![The virtualization and container infrastructure](https://images.idgesg.net/images/article/2017/06/virtualmachines-vs-containers-100727624-orig.jpg)